bytecodealliance/component-docs/component-model/src/tutorial.md

 ## The calculator interface

-For tutorial purposes, we are going to define all our interfaces in one WIT package (in fact, one `.wit` file).
-This file defines:
+For tutorial purposes, we are going to define all our interfaces in 2 separate wit files because in a real world use case a component is granular and will have its own wit file.
+These files are `adder/wit/world.wit` and `wit/calculator.wit`.These files define:

 * An interface for the calculator itself.
 We'll use this later to carry out calculations.
 It contains an evaluate function, and an enum that delineates the operations that can be involved in